SmartGridready/SmartGridready.github.io/source/index.rst

     *   - :ref:`intermediary`
         - Describes the SmartGridready :term:`Intermediary`.
-The intermediary provides a REST service to communicate with SmartGridready certified :term:`Products` through a REST API.
+The intermediary provides a REST service to communicate with SmartGridready declared :term:`Products` through a REST API.
 It can be deployed within a Docker container and is a good solution where no native library (Python, Java) is available.
         - * :term:`Communicator` Suppliers
           * :term:`Communicator` Developers